In Stock

 Pruning

-‘Chilcotin’ is a summer-fruiting dual-cropping raspberry that produces its main crop on second-year canes (floricanes).
-In late winter, once the plant is dormant, prune all canes that fruited during the previous season down to ground level — these will not fruit again.
+‘Chilcotin’ is a summer-fruiting dual-cropping raspberry that produces its main crop on second-year canes.
+In late winter, once the plant is dormant, prune all canes that fruited during the previous season down to ground level, as these will not fruit again.
 Be sure to retain the strong, healthy new canes that grew during the last spring and summer, as these will bear fruit in the coming season.

-In some regions, Chilcotin may naturally produce a smaller second harvest in autumn on side shoots from the same canes that fruited earlier in summer.
-This occurs without special pruning and is more likely in longer growing seasons.
+While ‘Chilcotin’ may produce a small second flush in autumn, it fruits primarily on second-year canes and should be pruned like a summer-bearing variety.
+In some regions, this smaller second harvest occurs naturally on side shoots from the same canes that fruited earlier in summer.
+This happens without any special pruning and is more likely in longer growing seasons.
 If you notice developing fruit late in the season, simply delay pruning those canes until after the second harvest has finished.
 Otherwise, pruning in late winter is the easiest and most reliable method.

 Always remove any weak, damaged, or diseased canes during pruning to maintain airflow and encourage healthy growth.